-Here, we develop a stylised model of the global carbon cycle and its role in the climate system to explore the potential weakening of carbon cycle feedbacks on policy-relevant time scales (<100 years) up to the year 2100.
-Whereas comprehensive

-- 5 Earth System Models (ESMs) are generally used for projections of climate, models of the Earth System of low complexity are useful for improving mechanistic understanding of Earth system processes and for enabling learning (Randers et al., 2016; Raupach, 2013).
-Compared to comprehensive Earth System Models, our model has far fewer parameters, can be computed much more rapidly, can be more rapidly understood by both researchers and policy-makers, and is even sufficiently simple that analytical results about feedback strengths can be derived.
-Compared to previous stylised models (Gregory et al., 2009; - 10 Joos et al., 1996; Meinshausen et al., 2011a, c; Gasser et al., 2017a), our model features simple mechanistic representations, as opposed to parametric fits to ESM output, of aggregated carbon uptake both on land and in the ocean.
-Our stylised and mechanistically based climate-carbon cycle model also offers a workbench for investigating the influence of mechanisms that are at present too uncertain, poorly defined or computationally intensive to include in current Earth System Models.
-Such stylised models are valuable for exploring the uncertain, but potentially highly impactful Earth system dynamics such as - 15 interactions between climatic and social tipping elements (Lenton et al., 2008; Kriegler et al., 2009; Schellnhuber et al., 2016) and the planetary boundaries (Rockström et al., 2009; Steffen et al., 2015).
+Here, we develop a stylised model of the global carbon cycle and its role in the climate system to explore the potential weakening of carbon cycle feedbacks on policy-relevant timescales (< 100 years) up to the year 2100.
+Whereas comprehensive Earth system models are generally used for projections of climate, models of the Earth system of low complexity are useful for improving mechanistic understanding of Earth system processes and for enabling learning (Randers et al., 2016; Raupach, 2013).
+Compared to comprehensive Earth system models, our model has far fewer parameters, can be computed much more rapidly, can be more rapidly understood by both researchers and policymakers, and is even sufficiently simple that analytical results about feedback strengths can be derived.
+Compared to previous stylised models (Gregory et al., 2009; Joos et al., 1996; Meinshausen et al., 2011a, c; Gasser et al., 2017a), our model features simple mechanistic representations, as opposed to parametric fits to Earth system model output, of aggregated carbon uptake both on land and in the ocean.
+Our stylised and mechanistically based climate-carbon cycle model also offers a workbench for investigating the influence of mechanisms that are at present too uncertain, poorly defined, or computationally intensive to include in current Earth system models.
+Such stylised models are valuable for exploring the uncertain but potentially highly impactful Earth system dynamics such as interactions between climatic and social tipping elements (Lenton et al., 2008; Kriegler et al., 2009; Schellnhuber et al., 2016) and the planetary boundaries (Rockström et al., 2009; Steffen et al., 2015).

-Analyses of climate-carbon cycle feedbacks conventionally distinguish four different feedbacks (Fig. 1) (Friedlingstein, 2015; Ciais et al., 2013). (i) In the land concentration-carbon feedback, higher atmospheric carbon concentration generally leads to increased carbon uptake due to the fertilisation effect, where increased $CO_2$ stimulates primary productivity. (ii) In the ocean concentration-carbon feedback, physical, chemical and biological processes interact to sink carbon.
-Atmospheric

-20 the ocean concentration-carbon feedback, physical, chemical and biological processes interact to sink carbon.
-Atmospheric CO2 dissolves and dissociates in the upper layer of the ocean, to be then transported deeper by physical and biological processes.
-The concentration-carbon feedbacks are generally negative, dampening the effects of anthropogenic emissions. (iii) In the land climate-carbon feedback, higher temperatures, along with other associated changes in climate, generally lead to decreased storage on land at the global scale, for example due to the increase in respiration rates with temperature. (iv) In the

-25 ocean climate-carbon feedback, higher temperatures generally lead to reduced carbon uptake by the ocean, for example due to decreasing solubility of CO2.
+Analyses of climate-carbon cycle feedbacks conventionally distinguish four different feedbacks (Fig. 1) (Friedlingstein, 2015; Ciais et al., 2013). (i) In the land concentration- carbon feedback, higher atmospheric carbon concentration generally leads to increased carbon uptake due to the fertilisation effect, in which increased CO2 stimulates primary productivity. (ii) In the ocean concentration-carbon feedback, physical, chemical, and biological processes interact to sink carbon.
+Atmospheric CO2 dissolves and dissociates in the upper layer of the ocean to then be transported deeper by physical and biological processes.
+The concentration-carbon feedbacks are generally negative, dampening the effects of anthropogenic emissions. (iii) In the land climate-carbon feedback, higher temperatures, along with other associated changes in climate, generally lead to decreased storage on land at the global scale, for example due to the increase in respiration rates with temperature. (iv) In the ocean climate- carbon feedback, higher temperatures generally lead to reduced carbon uptake by the ocean, for example due to decreasing solubility of $CO_2$ .
 The climate-carbon feedbacks are generally positive, amplifying the effects of carbon emissions.

-We begin by introducing our stylised carbon cycle model and testing its output against historical observations and future projections of Earth System Models.
-Having thus established the model's performance, we introduce different formalisms used to quantify climate-carbon cycle feedbacks and describe how they can be computed both numerically and analytically from
+We begin by introducing our stylised carbon cycle model and testing its output against historical observations and future projections of Earth system models.
+Having thus established the model's performance, we introduce different formalisms used to quantify climate-carbon cycle feedbacks and describe how they can be computed both numerically and analytically from the model.

-30 the model.
 We use our results to analytically study the relative strengths of different climate-carbon cycle feedbacks and how they may change in the future, as well as to compare different feedback formalisms.
-We conclude by speculating on how this stylised model could be used as a 'workbench' for studying a range of complex Earth system processes, especially those related to the biosphere.
+We conclude by speculating on how this stylised model could be used as a "workbench" for studying a range of complex Earth system processes, especially those related to the biosphere.